fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/09Running/README.md

 This creates an interactive chat where:
 - You can type messages and get responses
 - The AI remembers the conversation context
-- You can type "new" to start a fresh conversation
+- You can type "new" to start a fresh conversation with a new thread ID
 - You can type "exit" to quit

 ## Final Summary 📌